oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/io/PendingTxStorage.md

 ```
 ## Questions:
  1. What is the purpose of this code?
-   - This code defines a trait and a class for storing and managing pending transactions in a RocksDB database for the Alephium project.
+   - This code defines a trait and a class for storing and managing pending transactions in a RocksDB database for the Oxygenium project.

 2. What other dependencies does this code have?
    - This code imports `org.rocksdb.{ReadOptions, WriteOptions}` and several classes from the `org.oxygenium` and `org.oxygenium.io` packages.